TheHellSite/archlinux_lxc/vaultwarden/README.md

-# Vaultwarden installation (run as root user inside the LXC)
+# Vaultwarden Arch Linux installation (run as root user inside the LXC)

 ### 1. Run the script inside of the Arch Linux LXC.